Why Nose Surgery is Not Just for Looks

 In some cases, patients may be dissatisfied with the appearance of the nose as well as the impaired function.
 These patients may want to combine functional and cosmetic rhinoplasty into a single surgical procedure.
 There are advantages to “killing two birds with one stone” in this case, including:

-• Results of the surgery work together for harmonious appearance and function
+• Results of the surgery work together for a harmonious appearance and function.

 In addition, combining functional rhinoplasty with a cosmetic procedure may qualify you for insurance coverage for at least part of your surgery.
 Most insurance companies will cover rhinoplasty performed for functional purposes, but will not cover procedures done for strictly cosmetic reasons.
 You may need to pay for the portion of the surgery that is considered cosmetic, but it could be significantly less than paying for the entire procedure outright.